travolgi/link-manager/README.md

 ## Usage and system logic

 - Register a new account or log in with existing credentials.
-- Access the dashboard to manage your links, tags and boards.
+- Access the dashboard to manage your account, links, tags and boards.
 - Logout when finished.

 [UX processes and system logic - FigJam](https://www.figma.com/community/file/1550187983633712159)